Demographic and Social Statistics

 The work of the United Nations Statistics Division to assist countries in improving their civil registration and vital statistics systems started in 1949, following the recommendations by the Statistical Commission at that time.
 Progress has been made ever since in most countries.

-Source of information: Several sources are used to obtain the coverage of birth and death registration for more than 230 countries and areas.
+Several sources are used to obtain the completeness rates of birth and death registration for more than 230 countries and areas.
 The primary source is the "Quality of vital statistics obtained from civil registration" page on the United Nations Demographic Yearbook Vital Statistics Questionnaire.
-Source of information also includes United Nations Statistics Division workshops that have been conducted in the past, when covearge information was obtained from country representative(s) either from the National Statistical Office or the Civil Registration Authority attending the workshop.
-When information is not available from these two sources, coverage information estimated by the International Institute for Vital Registration and Statistics (IIVRS), UNICEF (Multiple Indicators Cluster Survey), ICF Macro (Demographic and Health Survey) and/or the World Health Organisation is then used.
+Source of information also includes United Nations Statistics Division workshops that have been conducted in the past, when this information was obtained from country representative(s), either from the National Statistical Office or the Civil Registration Authority attending the workshop.
+When information was not available from these two sources, UNICEF Multiple Indicators Cluster Survey (MICS), Demographic and Health Survey (DHS) and/or the World Health Organisation (WHO) data are used.

 Availability of vital statistics

 The availability of reliable, up-to-date and continuous vital statistics depends on the level of development of civil registration systems.
 Vital statistics is not always available for all countries in the world.
 For some, basic birth and death statistics can only be obtained from population censuses and sample surveys, which tend to suffer from random errors, recalling errors, and lack of continuity.

 For up-to-date availability of live births and deaths statistics submitted by countries to UNSD, as well as the data source for obtaining those statistics, please visit UNData.